Kratom Addiction

 Kratom (mitragyna speciosa) is a plant native to Southeast Asia and has been used from Malaysia to Thailand for hundreds of years.

-Currently, the US Drug Enforcement Administration (DEA) has not categorized kratom as a controlled substance.
-Rather, it is currently categorized as a “drug of concern.”
+The U.S. Drug Enforcement Administration (DEA) does not currently regulate kratom as a controlled substance; instead, it lists it as a “drug of concern.”

 How Common Is Kratom?